History of guerrilla warfare: World War II

-Cold War Era (1945–1990)
+Cold War era (1945–1990)

 Baltic anti-soviet campaigns

 After World War II, during the 1940s and 1950s, thousands of fighters in Estonia, Latvia and Lithuania (see Forest Brothers, Latvian national partisans, Lithuanian partisans (1944–1953)) participated in unsuccessful guerrilla warfare against Soviet occupation.
-In Lithuania guerrilla warfare was massive until 1958 and the last fighter in Estonia was discovered and killed in 1978.
+In Lithuania, guerrilla warfare was massive until 1958.
+The last fighter in Estonia was discovered and killed in 1978.

 Israel

 European Jews fleeing from anti-Semitic violence (especially Russian pogroms) immigrated in increasing numbers to Palestine.
 When the British restricted Jewish immigration to the region (see White Paper of 1939), Jewish immigrants began to use guerrilla warfare against the British for two purposes: to bring in more Jewish refugees from German-occupied Europe, and to turn the tide of British sentiment at home.
-Jewish groups such as the Lehi and the Irgun – many of whom had experience in the Warsaw Ghetto battles against the Nazis, fought British soldiers whenever they could, including the bombing of the King David Hotel.
-They also conducted attacks against the Palestinian Arabs, and prepared the infrastructure for the coming 1947–1949 Palestine war.

-The Jewish irregular forces were fighting the British Empire, which had just emerged victorious from World War II.
-Some of these groups were amalgamated into the Israel Defense Forces and subsequently fought in the 1948 Arab–Israeli War.
+Jewish groups such as the Lehi and the Irgun carried out a campaign of acts of terror and sabotage against British rule.
+Among these attacks was the 1946 King David Hotel bombing carried out by the Irgun which killed 91 people.
+The Lehi and Irgun were amalgamated into the Israel Defense Forces and subsequently fought in the 1948 Arab–Israeli War.